 The advantage of dental lasers over routine scalpel or knife surgery are many and include better control, minimal or no bleeding, less postoperative swelling and faster healing.

-Dr. Zavras’ team works in conjunction with speech pathologists and lactation consultants to improve oral function, speech, swallowing, and nursing.
+Dr. Zavras’ team works in conjunction with speech pathologists, occupational therapists and lactation consultants to improve oral function, speech, swallowing, and nursing.